MehranAkbarii/Ryujinx/README.md

   The emulator has settings for enabling or disabling some logging, remapping controllers, and more.
   You can configure all of them through the graphical interface or manually through the config file, `Config.json`, found in the user folder which can be accessed by clicking `Open Ryujinx Folder` under the File menu in the GUI.

-## Donations

-All developers working on the project do so in their free time, but the project has several expenses:
-* Hackable Nintendo Switch consoles to reverse-engineer the hardware
-* Additional computer hardware for testing purposes (e.g. GPUs to diagnose graphical bugs, etc.)
-* Licenses for various software development tools (e.g. Jetbrains, IDA)
-* Web hosting and infrastructure maintenance (e.g. LDN servers)

-All funds received through Patreon are considered a donation to support the project.
-Patrons receive early access to progress reports and exclusive access to developer interviews.

 ## License

 This software is licensed under the terms of the [MIT license](LICENSE.txt).